Skip to main content

 Once a trace attestation has been pushed, you can inspect it directly in the Chainloop Web UI.
 Navigate to the workflow run that contains the CHAINLOOP_AI_CODING_SESSION material.

-The platform renders a structured summary of the session — model usage, token consumption, estimated cost, tool invocations, code changes, and git context — all in an easy-to-read format.
+The platform renders a structured summary of the session — model usage, token consumption, estimated cost, tool invocations, code changes, and per-line attribution — all in an easy-to-read format.

 AI Coding Session material view showing session metadata, token usage, cost, git context, code changes, and tool invocations